-Once you are settled indoors, it can be difficult to bring yourself to leaving.
-Especially if you are good on groceries for a month and have plenty of gadgets to keep you occupied.
+Once you are settled indoors, it can be challenging to bring yourself to leave.
+Especially if you are good on groceries for a month and have plenty of gadgets to keep, you occupied.
 You could even exercise at home.
 The pandemic taught everyone how to stay at home and survive without leaving for days, weeks, and even months for others.

 Work has also transformed into a hybrid of work-from-home and office arrangements.
 Furthermore, people spend more time indoors in front of their computers, phones, television, and other devices that keep them entertained and satisfied.

 But there are clear disadvantages of being at home all the time.
 Staying cooped up in your nest can affect your physical and mental health.
 Humans were not meant to stay indoors 24/7.
 There are different ways this habit can cause issues in your well-being:

 What You Breathe

 Maintaining good indoor air quality is crucial if you want to avoid issues with your lungs.
 Considering how people spend 90% of their time indoors but do not prioritize dusting in their routine, it is likely that they will develop breathing problems or issues in their lungs.
 Those living with you will benefit from a dust-free home.

 Your ventilation is one of the likely places where dust accumulates.
 This is why you need to have frequent contact with a professional duct cleaning service to ensure that the air moving through your home is clean.
 Particulates can flow through the air if you do not get your surfaces and vents thoroughly cleared.
 These particles might enter the lungs of house members and could result in a stuffy home and allergies acting up.

 On the other hand, a clean home will result in a better airflow quality and possibly remove any unpleasant odors that you might be bothered with.
 As a result, everyone will be able to breathe better.
 Taking the time and effort to make sure that everything is cleaned is an investment in your health.